Fukagawa Matsuri

-The Fukagawa Matsuri, also known as the Fukagawa Hachiman Matsuri, stands as one of Tokyo's most vibrant and historically significant festivals.
-Celebrated as one of the three great Shinto festivals of Tokyo alongside the Kanda Matsuri and Sannō Matsuri, this annual event is held in mid-August by the Tomioka Hachiman Shrine in Koto, Tokyo.
+深川祭The Fukagawa Matsuri, also known as the Fukagawa Hachiman Matsuri, is one of Tokyo’s most vibrant and historically significant festivals.
+It is traditionally counted among the three great Shinto festivals of Tokyo, alongside the Kanda Matsuri and the Sannō Matsuri.
+The festival is held annually in mid-August and is hosted by Tomioka Hachimangū Shrine in Kōtō Ward.

 Historical Origins and Significance